pyeventsourcing/eventsourcing-orjsontranscoder/README.md

-# Welcome to the orjson transcoder project
+# Welcome to the OrjsonTranscoder project

 This package provides a `OrjsonTranscoder` class for use with the Python eventsourcing library that uses the [orjson library](https://pypi.org/project/orjson).

-It improves on the default `JSONTranscoder` class by allowing subclasses of `str`, `int`, `dict` and `tuple` to be transcoded without losing type information.
-It is also faster (approximately x3 encoding speed and x2 decoding speed).
+It improves on the core library's `JSONTranscoder` class by allowing subclasses of `str`, `int`, `dict` and `tuple` to be transcoded without losing type information.
+It is also faster (encoding approximately x3 faster, and decoding approximately x2 faster).

 This package uses Cython, so relevant build tools may need to be installed before this package can be installed successfully.

 ## Installation

 Use pip to install the [stable distribution](https://pypi.org/project/eventsourcing-orjsontranscoder/) from the Python Package Index.

+    $ pip install eventsourcing_orjsontranscoder

 Please note, it is recommended to install Python packages into a Python virtual environment.

-    $ pip install eventsourcing_orjsontranscoder

-## Usage
+## Custom Transcodings

-You can define custom transcodings for your custom value object type by subclassing ``CTranscoding``.
+Define custom transcodings for your custom value object types by subclassing ``CTranscoding``.
 The prefix ``C`` is used to distinguish these classes from the ``Transcoding`` classes provided by the core Python eventsourcing library.